google/slo-generator/docs/providers/custom.md

 To create a custom exporter, simply create a new file and add the exporter code within it.

-For the examples below, we will assume the exporter code above was added in `custom/custom_exporter.py`.
+For the examples below, we will assume the exporter code below was added to `custom/custom_exporter.py`.

 ### Standard